 When we think about Nothing Else Matters by Metallica we remember a rock ballad, ideal for the most romantic moments.
-Certainly the song entered the history of music but during the time when that song were composed the members of Metallica did not spend happy moments in love!
+Certainly the song entered the history of music but while composing the song the members of Metallica did not spend happy moments in love!
 The video of the song is very simple, yet it hides many interesting details: let’s discover them together.

 A stormy loving period for Metallica

-Lars Ulrich had been married since 1988 to Debbie Jones, from whom he divorced in 1990.
+Lars Ulrich had been married since 1988 to Debbie Jones.
+The two divorced in 1990.

 Bassist Jason Curtis Newsted was married to Judy Talbert until divorce in 1990.

-Guitarist Kirk Lee Hammett was married to Rebecca, from whom he separated in 1990.
+Guitarist Kirk Lee Hammett was married to Rebecca.
+Their separation always took place in 1990.

 But what was happening?
 Why all these divorces at the same time?
 In those months Metallica were recording their fifth album entitled “Metallica”, which produced hits like “Enter Sandman” and “The Unforgiven”, as well as “Nothing Else Matters”.
 The album achieved the best results in terms of sales.
 The band worked on it meticulously, coming to perform the remix three times.
 Metallica members spent more time at One on One Studios in Los Angeles than with their wives … hence divorce decisions!